 You’ve got a coupon book — a Chinook Book, say — that never seems to get used.
 You’ve also got kids with extra hours.
 Find a win-win, as a friend of mine does, by choosing a coupon for a different treat shop each week; use the treat as a jumping-off point to explore the surrounding neighborhood.
 Sweet pairings for Chinook Book include Anchorhead Coffee in Issaquah or the Bluebird Microcreamery in Capitol Hill, Fremont or Greenwood.
 (Tip: the Chinook Book also includes a number of great coupons for museums and play spaces.)

 Win big points with your kids by planning a surprise weekday matinee that you (might) enjoy as much as they do.
 You don’t have to break the bank, either.
 In Shoreline, a thrifty parent’s dream is Crest Cinema ($4 tickets), with daily matinees; usually one or two of the movies are kid-friendly.
 In Edmonds, the Edmonds Theater shows first-run movies for only $8 a matinee.
 And in Columbia City, the first matinee of the day at Ark Lodge Cinema is $9.

 8. Pinball for the win

 A bonus of having school-age kids is that once they reach age 7 they are old enough for entry into that old-school gaming paradise that is the Seattle Pinball Museum (follow with a trip to the Wing Luke Museum or Uwajimaya).
-Full Tilt is also a winner with four locations for pinball games, Pac-Man and some of the best ice cream in town.
+Full Tilt is also a winner with five locations for pinball games, Pac-Man and some of the best ice cream in town.
 Or go for a new board game at hot spots such as Blue Highway Games on Queen Anne or Mox Boarding House, with locations in Ballard and Bellevue.